 Likewise, please bear in mind that one of Surrogacy UK’s key concern is the welfare of a child born through surrogacy.
 Therefore whilst we have no upper age limit, we do take the age profile of the Intended Parents (IPs) into consideration as part of our overall assessment for joining Surrogacy UK.
 We treat every application to join Surrogacy UK on its own merits.

-Note: Being selected by a surrogate mother can sometimes take time, and it is Surrogacy UK’s experience that this is sometimes further compounded with significantly older IPs.
+Note: Being selected by a surrogate can sometimes take time, and it is Surrogacy UK’s experience that this is sometimes further compounded with significantly older IPs.

 Can I be a member of Surrogacy UK and another surrogacy organisation?